fakihnourzahraa/Push-Swap/README.md

 Main
     Check for erros in arg
 	Intialize
-		-> check for errors
+		-> this is gonna take an array eitherway, from split or std -> check for errors
-		-> if string convert to stack (while checking for validity) -> check for duplicates
+		-> if string (argc == 2) then take the string and convert it to an array of ints -> check for duplicates
 		-> append to stack
 	Check if sorted